Skip to Content

 For this, connect your headset to the computer using a USB 3.0 cable and grant permission to access files.
 Once your PC detects Oculus as a drive, move the desired files to a new folder.

-Update the Oculus App
+Update the meta Quest or Oculus App

-It is possible that the outdated Oculus app you are using contains bugs, which can cause communication issues and result in frequent crashes.
-In this case, update the app by performing these steps in the following order:
+The outdated Oculus app you are using may contain bugs, which can cause communication issues and result in this glitch.

 Android/iOS: